cockpit-project/cockpit-project.github.io/_posts/2021-04-05-fmf-unified-testing.md

   how: tmt
 ```

-This checks out the tests from your upstream project git, from the tag that **must** match the release in the spec file, so that the tests are in sync with the tested packages.
-This is awkward, as it requires accessing a remote git even though the tests are already in the source tarball; and it needs to know which exact tag to check out, so that the tests match your packaged release.
-This requires some [tmt design discussion](https://github.com/psss/tmt/issues/585), but for now we just [hacked our release scripts](https://github.com/cockpit-project/cockpituous/commit/2ef3f6c99912) to automatically bump the `ref:` in the test plan when it commits the new release to dist-git.
-If you use this in your project, you need similar magic, or always remember to update the test plan's `ref:` along with your spec file.
+The workaround, seen in the above snippet, uses tests from a specific tag in the upstream project git.
+The git tag must match the release in the spec file, to keep tests in-sync with the tested packages.
+This is awkward, as it requires accessing a remote git (at a specific tag), even though tests exist in the source tarball.

+Changing this requires some [tmt design discussion](https://github.com/psss/tmt/issues/585).
+For now, we [hacked our release scripts](https://github.com/cockpit-project/cockpituous/commit/2ef3f6c99912) to bump up the test plan's ref  when committing a new release to dist-git.
+If you use this in your project, you need similar "magic" or always update the test plan’s ref along with your spec file.

-Even with this hack, cockpit's [commit to move from STI to upstream FMF](https://src.fedoraproject.org/rpms/cockpit/c/0fee2830080033ea2be13be30d156b51dcf75b7d) was still a major net gain: The added files are rather static and uninteresting, and all the test setup and the tests themselves run straight from upstream now.
+Even with this hack, Cockpit’s [commit to move from STI to upstream FMF](https://src.fedoraproject.org/rpms/cockpit/c/0fee2830080033ea2be13be30d156b51dcf75b7d) was still a major net gain.
+Cockpit's tests run straight from upstream now.

 ## Putting it all together

-Cockpit's [starter-kit](https://github.com/cockpit-project/starter-kit/#running-tests-in-ci), the basis for creating your own Cockpit UIs, contains all of this now: FMF metadata, [setup scripts](https://github.com/cockpit-project/starter-kit/tree/master/test/browser), [packit.yaml](https://github.com/cockpit-project/starter-kit/blob/master/packit.yaml), and [documentation](https://github.com/cockpit-project/starter-kit#running-tests-in-ci).
+Cockpit’s [starter-kit](https://github.com/cockpit-project/starter-kit/#running-tests-in-ci), the basis for creating your own Cockpit UIs, implements this all now: FMF metadata, [setup scripts](https://github.com/cockpit-project/starter-kit/tree/master/test/browser), [packit.yaml](https://github.com/cockpit-project/starter-kit/blob/master/packit.yaml), and [documentation](https://github.com/cockpit-project/starter-kit#running-tests-in-ci).

-[Doing this for cockpit](https://github.com/cockpit-project/cockpit/pull/15504) was a little more involved, mostly because packit's `create-archive` step is currently rather limited -- it needs to work in a 768 MiB VM and finish in 30 minutes, which is just not enough for webpack.
-So we [build the tarballs](https://github.com/cockpit-project/cockpit/blob/master/.github/workflows/build-dist.yml) in a GitHub workflow and just download these from packit (we want to do that anyway, as these are highly useful for speeding up reviews and local development as well).
-This is not an issue for smaller projects like [cockpit-podman](https://github.com/cockpit-project/cockpit-podman), where the entire webpack build does fit info packit.
-It should certainly not be an issue for most C/Python/etc. projects where `make dist` (or `meson dist`, `./setup.py sdist`, etc.) will usually be fairly quick.
+[Doing the same for Cockpit itself](https://github.com/cockpit-project/cockpit/pull/15504) was more involved, because packit’s create-archive step has limits.
+Packit needs to work in a 768 MiB VM and finish within 30 minutes, but this is too limited for webpack.
+Instead, [a GitHub workflow builds tarballs](https://github.com/cockpit-project/cockpit/blob/master/.github/workflows/build-dist.yml) and Packit downloads the pre-built artifacts.
+(We want to do that anyway, as pre-building is useful for speeding up reviews and  local development as well.)

+The VM constraints are not an issue for smaller projects like [cockpit-podman](https://github.com/cockpit-project/cockpit-podman).
+The entire webpack build does fit within Packit's limits.

+It should also not be an issue for most C/Python/etc. projects where make dist (or meson dist, ./setup.py sdist, etc.) will usually be quick and lean.

-Finally we were able to collect the prize -- the cockpit 241 release [passed Fedora gating tests](https://bodhi.fedoraproject.org/updates/FEDORA-2021-abd3934d7b) for the first time in a year or so! 🎉
+Finally, we were able to collect the prize...
+Thanks to the new testing frameworks, Cockpit release 241 [passed Fedora gating tests](https://bodhi.fedoraproject.org/updates/FEDORA-2021-abd3934d7b) for the first time in roughly a year! 🎉

 ## Conclusion

-There are finally good enough tools to give you proper upstream/downstream CI, in a consistent way, for free, without having to maintain your own infrastructure.
+There are finally tools to for cloud-first, proper, consistent, and free upstream/downstream CI... and all without having to maintain your own infrastructure!
 This is a major milestone and motivator.
-No excuse any more to ship broken stuff! 😀
+There's now no excuse to ship any more broken stuff! 😀

 Many thanks in particular to [Petr Šplíchal](https://github.com/psss) (testcloud/tmt), [Tomas Tomecek](https://github.com/TomasTomecek/) (packit), and [Miroslav Vadkerti](https://github.com/thrix) (Testing Farm) for tirelessly fixing stuff, responding to my nagging, and helping me with figuring out how it all hangs together!

+*[FMF]: Flexible Medadata Format
+*[VM]: virtual machine
+*[CI]: continuous integration (testing)
+*[SRPM] source RPM (package source)
+*[TMT]: test management tool